grid-line

 As AI adoption has increased, the level of risk mitigation has remained the same.

-This means enterprises aren’t particularly paying attention to the risks associated with AI.
+This means that many enterprises aren’t paying attention to the risks associated with AI.

 undefined